Granville Penn

-Granville Penn (9 December 1761 – 28 September 1844) was a great-grandson of Admiral Sir William Penn, a British author, and scriptural geologist.
+Granville Penn FSA (9 December 1761 – 28 September 1844) was a British author, and scriptural geologist.
+He was a grandson of William Penn and a great-grandson of Admiral Sir William Penn.

 Biography

-He was born 9 December 1761 in Spring Gardens, London, the second surviving son of Thomas Penn and his wife, Lady Juliana Fermor Penn, fourth daughter of Thomas, first Earl of Pomfret.
+He was born 9 December 1761, in Spring Gardens, the second surviving son of Thomas Penn and his wife, Lady Juliana Fermor Penn, fourth daughter of Thomas, first Earl of Pomfret.
 He studied at Magdalen College, Oxford, but did not complete his degree.
 He then became an assistant clerk in the war department.

-In the period from 1788 Penn played a part in the development of veterinary education.
+From 1788, Penn played a part in the development of veterinary education.
 A supporter of the Odiham Society, he met Charles Benoît Vial de Sainbel who was in England for the second time to try to set up a veterinary school, such as existed at Lyon; and whose profile was raised when he was asked to dissect the famous racehorse Eclipse.
 Penn ran a successful campaign over a few years to implement his own version of Sainbel's original scheme.
 The Veterinary College, London opened its doors to pupils at the beginning of 1792.

-In 1834 Penn succeeded his brother, John Penn, in the estates of Stoke Park, Stoke Poges, Buckinghamshire, and Pennsylvania Castle, Portland.
+In 1834, Penn succeeded his brother, John Penn, in the estates of Stoke Park, Stoke Poges, Buckinghamshire, and Pennsylvania Castle, Portland.
 In 1836, he was elected as a member to the American Philosophical Society.

-He died at Stoke Park, Buckinghamshire, on 28 September 1844.
-In 1791 he had married Isabella, the eldest daughter of General Gordon Forbes at All Saints Church, Kingston upon Thames; they had four sons and five daughters.
+He died at Stoke Park, Buckinghamshire, on 28 September 1844, aged 82.
+In 1791, he had married Isabella, the eldest daughter of General Gordon Forbes at All Saints Church, Kingston upon Thames; they had four sons and five daughters, of whom two sons and three daughters survived to adulthood, though none of them left children.
+With the death without issue of the Rev. Thomas Gordon Penn (1803–1869), third son of Granville, the male line of descent from William Penn became extinct.